-The terms of employment of employees (not including the Ministers) shall be proposed by the appropriate committees with input from the supervisor(s) of that position, reviewed by the Personnel Committee, approved by the Board, and recorded in an Offer Letter.
+The terms of employment of employees (not including the Ministers) shall be proposed by the supervisor working with the Personnel Committee and other relevant committees as needed, approved by the Board, and recorded in a Letter of Agreement.

-Each Offer Letter shall include starting salary, job title, and any negotiated conditions of employment.
-A job description should be included with the Offer Letter.
-Offer Letters should be updated as needed or when there are changes in terms of employment other than salary.
-The employee or the supervisor can propose revisions to Offer Letters.
+Each Letter shall include starting salary, job title, and any negotiated conditions of employment.
+A job description should be included with the Letter.
+Letters should be updated as needed or when there are changes in terms of employment other than salary.

+The employee or the supervisor can propose revisions to Letters of Agreement.
 Revisions shall be reviewed by the Personnel Committee for consistency with this Manual, returned to the initiator for approval and review and sent by the Personnel Committee to the Board for approval.